she-osprey/Deworming-children/README.md

 - NB: The task should be carried out as an RMarkdown

 Tips: The rating of the task will be informed by the extent of your exploratory data analysis, use of graphics and maps, and insights from your analytical approaches.

-Incase you have challenges with downloading the data, use this link to access the raw csv data: [https://raw.githubusercontent.com/cema-uonbi/internship_task/main/data/cema_internship_task_2023.csv]